Blackfoot language: Particularity/referentiality

 Blackfoot nouns must be grammatically particular, according to Frantz (2009), in order to be a subject of a verb.
 To be the subject of any verb in Blackfoot the noun must point to a specific referent in the world.
 In transitive constructions the subject must also be volitional to be interpreted as subject.
 If the subject of a transitive verb is non-specific or non-volitional then the verb must be inflected as having an unspecified subject.

-Grammar – verbs
+Verbs

 Verbal morphology template

 There are four verb categories in Blackfoot: intransitive inanimate, intransitive animate, transitive inanimate, and transitive animate.
 The parameters of transitivity and animacy for verb selection are typically referred to as stem agreement in order to delineate it from person agreement.
 The animacy for intransitive verbs is determined by the subject of the verb whereas the transitive verbs are defined by the animacy of their primary object.

-The only required component of a clause in Blackfoot is the verb, referred to as a verbal complex in the Algonquian literature, that must be appropriately inflected according to the standard template:
+The only required component of a clause in Blackfoot is the verb, referred to as a verbal complex in the Algonquian literature, which must be appropriately inflected according to the standard template: